 —Speaking of forecasts instead of current readings, and of Swiss ones at that, meteoblue (which has a story and can use simultaneously e.g. 14 out of 26 weather models) severely lacks a widget and the app is uninspiring.

-—Getting to “my” Germany and regardless of what weather data source is used, a number of local apps have to be mentioned: wetter.com used to be rather fine, but its widgets can freeze on recent Android versions, and the current readings for my location are computed, not read (this is the difference between a small town and a large one); wetter.info is such a strange failure of a weather service: preferred by some newspaper and media outlets, for my locations it constantly gives 4°C differences between locations are 4 km away (70839 Gerlingen vs. 71229 Leonberg), and there’s such a lack of new data that it can display the same temperature as 3-4 hours ago, thus forecasting huge temperature jumps; there are two apps that use the services of MeteoGroup: the official one, WeatherPro, whose usability sucks and which declined in quality, not to mention that they now want a subscription even to let you change the icon theme, but somehow it’s well-regarded (the same contents on wetter24.de); and RTL’s Wetter.de, mostly neglected, despite some interesting features, such as the widget showing the chances of rain for the next hour and the forecast for two of the following periods of the day that follow (Mittag, Abend, Nacht, Morgen), and extremely detailed hourly forecasts in the app; RTL’s app can however show slightly different data than the official MeteoGroup, especially for small towns, its “Gefühlt” (Feels like) is definitely different in this app, it’s a bit slow and heavy, and it inherits from MeteoGroup the flaw of failing to provide recent current temperatures for some small towns, making it even worse, with even longer delays–say, current temperatures don’t change for 2-3 hours (the website actually admits it, e.g. by mentioning that the temperature displayed at 20:30 was measured at 19:00).
+—Getting to “my” Germany and regardless of what weather data source is used, a number of local apps have to be mentioned.
+First, wetter.com, which used to be rather fine, but its widgets can freeze on recent Android versions, and the current readings for my location are computed, not read (this is the difference between a small town and a large one), which can mean everything, from interpolated to forecasted.
+Then, three apps that use the services of MeteoGroup: (1°) the official one, WeatherPro, whose usability sucks and which declined in quality, not to mention that they now want a subscription even to let you change the icon theme, but somehow it’s well-regarded (the same contents on wetter24.de); (2°) wetter.info, which is promoted by Telekom.de and preferred by some newspapers and media outlets, and which sometimes gives differences of up to 4°C between locations are 4 km away (70839 Gerlingen vs. 71229 Leonberg), or which can have such a lack of new data that it can display the same temperature as 3-4 hours ago; their website reveals that for Leonberg they use the readings from MeteoGroup’s Renningen-Ihinger Hof weather station (some 10 km away), also for forecasts; and (3°) RTL’s Wetter.de, mostly neglected, despite some interesting features, such as the widget showing the chances of rain for the next hour and the forecast for two of the following periods of the day that follow (Mittag, Abend, Nacht, Morgen), and extremely detailed hourly forecasts in the app; RTL’s app can however show slightly different data than the official MeteoGroup, especially for small towns, its “Gefühlt” (Feels like) is definitely different in this app, it’s a bit slow and heavy, and it inherits from MeteoGroup the flaw of failing to provide recent current temperatures for some small towns, making it even worse, with even longer delays–say, current temperatures don’t change for 2-3 hours (the website actually admits it, e.g. by mentioning that the temperature displayed at 20:30 was measured at 19:00).
 Another German app is shortlisted below.

 —For the time being, I am using two weather apps simultaneously, with widgets at that: